PromptLock-Custom-Node/Flowise/README.md

 The node accepts four inputs:

 - **API_Key**
-  Your PromptShield service key (Bearer token).
+  Your PromptLock service key (Bearer token).

 - **Prompt**
   The text you want to analyze.
 You can type directly or reference the output of another node.